Water is a natural resource and it is a subject that comes under geography and science and technology in the UPSC syllabus.

 - Only around 2.7% is available for human use out of which the maximum is covered under ice sheets and glaciers, thus inaccessible

-- It comes down to just 1% of water that can be considered to be fit for human use
+- It comes down to just 1% of the water that can be considered to be fit for human use

-Hence, now we know and should understand that although water is a natural renewable resource, however still there is shortage as the amount of water which is fit for use is very limited.
+Hence, now we know and should understand that although water is a natural renewable resource, however still there is a shortage as the amount of water which is fit for use is very limited.
 Apart from this, pollution, indiscriminate use is also affecting its reach to all.

 We just mentioned that water is a naturally occurring renewable resource.
 Water is recycled through the process known as Water Cycle.
 It is represented pictographically below: